irnb/SegmentXOrderbook/README.md

 ## Introduction
 <a name="introduction"></a>

 This repository hosts the core smart contracts for the Multipool Finance platform, a pioneering on-chain order book decentralized exchange (DEX) featuring innovative on-chain matching functionality.
-At Multipool, we leverage advanced data structures like segment trees to optimize gas costs, significantly enhancing transaction efficiency and on-chain user experience.
+At Multipool, we leverage advanced data structures like segment trees to optimize gas costs, significantly enhancing transaction efficiency and on-chain user experience and also we support multiple order type.

 Our unique approach redefines the traditional maker-taker flow, adapting it to better suit on-chain environments.
 For a detailed explanation of our platform's mechanics, including our novel approach to handling gas costs and order matching, please refer to our [whitepaper](https://whitepaper.multipool.finance/).